-You are not covered for services or supplies for which we learn or are notified by you, your provider, or our third party contractor that such services or supplies are related to a work related illness or injury, including services or supplies applied toward satisfaction of any deductible under your employer's workers' compensation coverage.
+You are not covered for services or supplies for which we learn or are notified by you, your provider, or our vendor that such services or supplies are related to a work related illness or injury, including services or supplies applied toward satisfaction of any deductible under your employer's workers' compensation coverage.
 We will comply with our statutory obligation regarding payment on claims on which workers' compensation liability is unresolved.
 You are also not covered for any services or supplies that could have been compensated under workers' compensation laws if:

-- you had complied with the legal requirements relating to notice of injury, timely filing of claims, and medical treatment authorization; or - you had not rejected workers' compensation coverage.
+- you did not comply with the legal requirements relating to notice of injury, timely filing of claims, and medical treatment authorization; or - you rejected workers' compensation coverage.